lukecav/awesome-wp-speed-up/README.md

 * [MegaOptim Image Optimizer](https://wordpress.org/plugins/megaoptim-image-optimizer/) - MegaOptim is image compression plugin that optimizes your images in the cloud using intelligent image compression methods to save as much space as possible while keeping the quality almost identical.
 It's compatible with NextGen Gallery, MediaPress, WP Retina 2x and many other gallery plugins.
 * [Stop Generating Image Sizes](https://wordpress.org/plugins/image-sizes/) - So, it creates multiple sizes of an image while uploading?
 Here is the solution.
 * [ShortPixel Adaptive Images](https://wordpress.org/plugins/shortpixel-adaptive-images/) - Display properly sized, smart cropped and optimized images on your website.
 Images are processed on the fly and served from our CDN.
+* [Pixelerate Image CDN](https://wordpress.org/plugins/pixelerate-cdn/) - Integrate the Pixelerate Image Optimization and CDN into your WordPress website.

 ## Lazy Loading Plugins
 * [Rocket Lazy Load](https://wordpress.org/plugins/rocket-lazy-load/) - Lazy Load displays images on a page only when they are visible to the user.
 This reduces the number of HTTP requests mechanism and improves the loading time.